 Cheryl Joseph (Sociology)

 Professor Joseph continues her research on the connections between the exploitation and domination of vulnerable human populations and that of other animals.
 In addition, she engages in hands-on work with several animal welfare organizations.
 These include Veterinary Street Outreach Services (Vet SOS), which provides medical care to the companion animals of homeless individuals in San Francisco and Wildlife Associates in Half Moon Bay, where she prepares meals for the exotic animals in their care.
 Further, Cheryl remains involved with Community Overcoming Relationship Abuse (CORA) as well as the Peninsula Humane Society & SPCA.
-She recently hosted fundraisers for all of these organizations as well as the Animals and Society Institute of which she is a member of the Executive Board.
+She recently hosted fundraisers for all of these organizations as well as the Animals and Society Institute, of which she is a member of the Executive Board.
 Her most recent book, You're Hired!
-Careers for Sociology Majors is pending publication.
+Careers for Sociology Majors, is pending publication.
 Upon her retirement from NDNU in May, 2015, Cheryl will consult with three other universities that wish to begin majors addressing the bonds humans share with other animals.
 She also intends to develop ecotourism opportunities worldwide beginning with Hong Kong and an emphasis on saving the nearly extinct pink dolphins.

 Debra Lambert (Musical Arts)